jessicarush/python-notes/deployment.md

 ```
 $ sudo supervisorctl restart microblog
 ```
-Note that in order to renew, the server_name in your nginx file must match the domain names you entered when setting up certbot.
+Note that in order to renew, the `server_name` in your nginx file (`nano /etc/nginx/sites-enabled/microblog`) must match the domain name(s) you entered when setting up certbot.
 If you have more than one domain name, they should be separated by spaces, not commas.
 For example:
 ```
 server {
     # listen on port 80 (http)